alex-rosen-os/alexrosenbaum/README.md

 My name is Alex  🔌 🖱️ 🔋 🌱

-Currently working as a Technical Support Team Lead at a web based company & a Freelance Web Devloper.
+Currently working as a Technical Support Team Lead at a Web Based company & a Freelance Web Devloper.

 I have a diverse range of experience in various aspects of Information Technology, including: